The Physics of Fast Radio Bursts: Source models

 Various versions of the magnetar models have the following common ingredients: \begin{itemize} \item Energy budget: These models make use of two energy reservoirs: either the rotation energy of the magnetar

 or the magnetic energy of the magnetar\footnote{This estimate includes the dipolar magnetic field only.
-Magnetars may store a toroidal magnetic field component, which may be much stronger than the poloidal component.
-So this estimate is a conservative lower limit.}
+Magnetars may store a toroidal magnetic field component, which may be stronger than the poloidal component.
+Thus, this estimate is a lower limit.}

 where $I$ is the moment of inertia, $P$ is the spin period, $B_s$ is the surface dipolar magnetic field at the pole, and $R$ is the radius of the neutron star.
 One can immediately see that the rotation energy reservoir becomes smaller than the magnetic energy reservoir when $P > (0.34 \ {\rm s}) I_{45}^{1/2} B_{s,15}^{-1} R_6^{-3/2}$ is satisfied.
 The total energy of bursts for repeating FRBs should be bound by these limits.
 For example, rFRB 20121102A emitted a total amount of energy $\sim 3.4\times 10^{41}$ erg in the radio band assuming isotropic emission from 1652 bursts detected in 59.5 hours in a 47-day time span \citep{lid21}.
 Correcting the observational duty cycle, the total energy emitted would exceed $(6.4\times 10^{45} \ {\rm erg}) F_{b,-1} \eta_{r,-4}^{-1}$ assuming a radio efficiency $\eta_r \sim 10^{-4}$ and a global beaming factor $F_b = 0.1$.
 This is a substantial fraction of the magnetic energy available from a magnetar.
 The magnetar models involving a wide beaming angle and a low radiative efficiency (e.g. the synchrotron maser model) are greatly constrained by the data.
 Magnetospheric models invoke a smaller global beaming factor and a higher $\eta_r$, which are favored \citep{zhang20b}. \item Energy loss/dissipation rate: The average FRB emission luminosity should be bound by the average energy loss/dissipation rate of the magnetar.
 The energy loss rate due to magnetic dipole spindown is